Cookies

 The Malaysian government, like many others around the globe, is moving towards mandatory electronic reporting to enhance tax administration and to improve the country’s invoicing efficiency.

-Let’s take a look at the proposed plans in Malaysia.
+Let’s take a look at Malaysia’s roll-out plans.

-As part of the Budget 2023 presented by the Malaysian Finance Minister on the 7th of October 2022, the implementation of e-reporting should commence in stages from 2024, led by LHDN (Inland Revenue Board Of Malaysia).
+As part of the Budget 2023 presented by the Malaysian Finance Minister on 7 October 2022, the implementation of e-reporting, led by LHDN (Inland Revenue Board of Malaysia), began in stages starting from 2024 onwards.

-• 1 August 2024 - mandatory for businesses that reach a sales threshold of RM100 million or more per year.
+• 1 August 2024 - mandatory, with a 6-month grace period, for taxpayers with an annual sales threshold of RM 100 million or more.

-• 1 January 2025 - mandatory for businesses with an annual turnover or revenue of more than RM25 million and up to RM100 million
+• 1 January 2025 - mandatory for taxpayers with an annual turnover or revenue of more than RM 25 million and up to RM 100 million.

-The electronic invoice (e-invoice) will enable real-time or near real-time validation and storage of transactions, catering to business-to-business (B2B), business-to-consumer (B2C) and business-to-government (B2G) transactions.
-Many governments around the world have begun, or will begin, their e-reporting or e-invoicing journey but many have not detailed a plan that covers B2G, B2B and B2C invoices.
-Malaysia's proposal shows that the Southeast Asian country may be already ahead of the curve.
+The e-invoice will enable the real-time or near-real-time validation and storage of transactions for business-to-business (B2B), business-to-consumer (B2C) and business-to-government (B2G) transactions.
+While many governments around the world have begun, or will begin, their e-reporting or e-invoicing journey, few have detailed a plan that covers B2G, B2B and B2C invoices.
+Malaysia's proposal suggests that the Southeast Asian country may already be ahead of the curve.

 The national electronic invoicing initiative

-In parallel to the e-reporting obligation in the country, the Malaysian Digital Economy Corporation (MDEC), an agency under the Ministry of Communications and Digital, is running the National e-Invoicing Initiative, seeking to establish an interoperable e-invoicing framework, facilitating the exchange of e-invoices between businesses.
+Alongside the e-reporting obligation, the Malaysian Digital Economy Corporation (MDEC), a Ministry of Communications and Digital agency, is running the National e-Invoicing Initiative, which aims to establish an interoperable e-invoicing framework to facilitate the exchange of e-invoices between businesses.

-The Peppol network has been selected as the best solution for the country’s framework.
-MDEC was appointed as Peppol Authority, responsible for the governance of the network within Malaysia and promoting the adoption of e-invoicing within the country.
+The Peppol network has been selected as the optimal solution for the country’s framework.
+MDEC has been appointed as the Peppol Authority, responsible for governing the network within Malaysia and promoting e-invoicing adoption within the country.

-Getting into the details: Which model can we expect to see?
+Getting into the details: Understanding Malaysia's clearance model

-The clearance model is very popular around the world, used in countries such as Italy and Turkey.
-The model typically involves three parties - the seller, the government/tax authority and the buyer.
+This model is very popular worldwide and is used in countries such as Italy and Turkey.
+It typically involves three parties: the seller, the government/tax authority, and the buyer.

 Before the buyer receives their invoice, the seller must first send it to the tax authority for clearance.
-This is usually carried out through a government portal, designed by the tax authority, or via approved service providers.
-The tax authority validates, or “clears”, the invoice before allowing the buyer to receive it.
+This is usually carried out through a government portal designed by the tax authority or via approved service providers.
+The tax authority then validates, or “clears”, the invoice before allowing the buyer to receive it.

-Such a model allows the tax authority to monitor the invoice in real-time and ensure both the buyer and seller will have the same invoice in hand.
-The process therefore provides the tax authority with complete visibility of economic activity.
+This model enables the tax authority to monitor invoices in real time and ensure that both the buyer and seller have the same invoice.
+This, therefore, provides the tax authority with complete visibility of economic activity.

-Staying up to date with the latest e-invoicing and tax compliance mandates around the world can be challenging, especially when no country, model or e-invoicing format is the same.
+Keeping up to date with the latest e-invoicing and tax compliance mandates around the world can be challenging, especially given that no two countries, models or e-invoicing formats are the same.

-To stay informed, sign-up to our tax compliance newsletter for monthly updates and follow us on LinkedIn for even more news in real-time.
+Sign up for our tax compliance newsletter to receive monthly updates, and follow us on LinkedIn for real-time news.

 Stay up to date